Create a JavaScript Library From Scratch

-Almost every web developer has encountered use of jQuery in daily life coding.
-This post is about how to create javascript library from scratch like jQuery.
+Almost every web developer has encountered the use of jQuery in everyday coding.
+This post is about how to create a JavaScript library like jQuery from scratch with selectors, event handlers, show/hide, CSS utilities, and more.

 Write a Javascript Library From Scratch

-As a developer you must be familiar with the most popular javascript library jQuery.
-There are plenty of other libraries extending the functionality of jQuery and they require jQuery to be included in order to serve their purpose and functionality.
-This post will show you how to create javascript library of your own.
+As a developer, you must be familiar with the most popular JavaScript library, jQuery.
+There are plenty of other libraries extending the functionality of jQuery, and they require jQuery to be included to serve their purpose and functionality.
+This post demonstrates how to create a JavaScript library of your own.
 We will create a JS library replicating a few features of jQuery as an example.
-We will be using IIFE (immediately invoked function expression) approach to initialize our library.
+We will be using the IIFE (Immediately Invoked Function Expression) approach to initialize our library.

-It is going to be a simple library just to illustrate basic working model of jQuery.
-First we are going to create a js object and we are going to use $$ as object name.
-We will be using Immediately Invoked Function Expression to create the instance of our library object.
-Let's start with defining our object using self-invoking function which accepts a selector as a parameter.
+It is going to be a small and simple library just to illustrate the basic working model of jQuery.
+First, we are going to create a JS object, and we are going to use $$ as the object name.
+We will be using an Immediately Invoked Function Expression to create the instance of our library object.
+Let us start by defining our object using a self-invoking function that accepts a selector as a parameter.

-So what have we achieved so far now?
-We can select elements like jQuery using $$("p"), $$(window), $$(document) etc. A brief step by step explanation of code above is:
+This code snippet is the basic implementation of our library that accepts selectors.
+We can select elements like jQuery using $$("p"), $$(window), $$(document), etc. A brief step-by-step explanation of the code below is:

-• Call self invoking function with provided parameters window and document object.
+• Call the self-invoking function with the provided parameters, window, and document object.

-• Define various types of selectors including HTML element and a selector as string.
+• Define various types of selectors, including HTML elements and a selector as a string.

-• Select all elements and append them to elements array.
+• Select all elements and append them to the elements array.

-• Append the $$ object to window object.
+• Append the $$ object to the window object.

 (function (win, doc) {